 Why Netflix and Co. switched to Surround-Sound in DD+

 In the last few years, DD+ has grown ever more important thanks to the higher demand to stream online.
-The digital Codec has already started to compress vital information for multi-channel tones, so that the audio data can be streamed quicker.
+The digital Codec has already started to compress vital information for multi-channel tones so that the audio data can be streamed quicker.
 The data streaming is the most important part of the process when it comes to our internet connection.
-On Blu-ray discs there isn’t much of a need to compress audio files (or video) as isn’t not streamed via internet, but rather a blu-ray player.
+On Blu-ray discs, there isn’t much of a need to compress audio files (or video) as isn’t streamed via the internet, but rather a Blu-ray player.